pmean/build-website/text/06/SpcHealthcare.md

 >     2004 in the The CPA Journal Online.
 Accessed on 2006-03-24.
 >     **(Model, Quality control)**<U+FFFD>
 >     www.nysscpa.org/cpajournal/2004/604/essentials/p32.htm
-> -   **[Preventing Hospital Falls: The quality profession\'s major
+> -   **[Preventing Hospital Falls: The quality profession's major
 >     contribution to the world is the ability to scientifically
 >     investigate process
 >     variation.](http://www.qualitydigest.com/may99/html/spcguide.html)**.
 >     Thomas Pyzdek, Published in the May 1999 issue of Quality Digest.
 >     .
 Accessed on 2004-03-11. **(Model, Quality, Example)**
 >     www.qualitydigest.com/may99/html/spcguide.html
-> -   **[Minnesota hospitals\' report on \"never events\"
+> -   **[Minnesota hospitals' report on "never events"
 >     released](http://www.ama-assn.org/amednews/2005/02/21/prsc0221.htm%20)**.
 >     Andis Robeznieks, Published in Amercian Medical News on February
 >     21, 2005.
 Accessed on 2005-02-16. **(Medicine, Quality)**
 >     www.ama-assn.org/amednews/2005/02/21/prsc0221.htm

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Quality control](../category/QualityControl.html).